WashU is need blind

 As part of our commitment to always put students first, Washington University continues to work toward a more accessible and equitable review process.
 WashU now has a need-blind admissions process—your ability to pay tuition will never be part of the admission decision process.
 In addition, we will no longer consider demonstrated interest as a factor in making admissions decisions.
-And, we are extending our test optional policy for applicants entering in fall 2022.
+And, we are extending our test optional policy for applicants through 2024.

-- Early Decision II – Application submitted and complete by
+- Early Decision I – Application submitted by

-- Early Decision I – Scholarship applications complete by
+- Early Decision I – Official school materials from counselors received by

 student to faculty ratio